KingColton1/MinecraftStatusPage/README.md

-# Minecraft server status page (but in JavaScript)
+# Minecraft server status page using JavaScript (and with full list of online player names)
 A simple page to see if your minecraft server is online with some basic stats like the version and amount of players online.

 [That repo located on GitHub Pages](https://dontsmi1e.github.io/MinecraftStatusPage)